rwinkhart/rg2sc/README.md

 The rgain3 Python package (https://github.com/chaudum/rgain3) can be used to generate the ReplayGain data used by this script.

-There are a number of different possible formats to the ReplayGain meta-data for MP3 files.
+There are a number of different possible formats to the ReplayGain metadata for MP3 files.
 The standard recommends that ID3v2 TXXX frames be used and that is what rgToSc.py uses.

 This script is only tested on GNU/Linux, but it should also work on Windows.